-In the July 1, 2013 actuarial valuation, the liabilities were computed using the Unprojected Unit Credit Cost method.
+In the July 1, 2014 actuarial calculation updated based upon the July 1, 2013 actuarial valuation, the liabilities were computed using the Unprojected Unit Credit Cost method.
 There are no liabilities dependent on salary.
 The closed, level dollar method was selected for amortizing the unfunded actuarial liability over 30 years.
 The actuarial assumptions utilized a 4.5% discount rate based on the expected return on assets.
 Because the plan is unfunded, reference to "employer assets," which are short-term in nature, was considered in the 4.5% rate.
-The valuation assumes a 7.0% healthcare cost trend rate, which will be reduced by decrements to an ultimate 5% increase for 2018 and later years.
+The valuation assumes a 6.5% healthcare cost trend rate, which will be reduced by decrements to an ultimate 5% increase for 2018 and later years.
 Both rates include a 3.5% inflation assumption.
 The actuarial assumption does not include post retirement benefit increases.